mgaur10/appmod-temp/README.md

 The following steps should be executed in Cloud Shell in the Google Cloud Console.

 ### 1. IAM Permission
-Grant the user running the Terraform below roles.
+Grant the user running the Terraform below roles on your Oraganization.
 The user may be your end user account.
-If you are already the "Project Owner" role then you have nothing to do here.

 ```
 Billing Account User
 DNS Administrator